 Before you sign on the dotted line to buy a home, it’s important that you understand the contract.
 This is called the sale and purchase agreement.

-LEGAL ADVICE KEY TO SALE AND PURCHASE AGREEMENT PROCESS
+LEGAL ADVICE KEY TO NZ SALE AND PURCHASE AGREEMENT PROCESS

 While it’s important to engage a lawyer or conveyancer early in your house hunting journey, they are particularly key when it comes to the sale and purchase agreement.
 The Real Estate Authority strongly recommends you don’t sign anything before speaking with your lawyer or conveyancer.